hasadna/hasadna-k8s/charts-external/odata/README.md

   * `source switch_environment.sh odata-minikube`
 * Deploy
   * You can either initialize a new, empty environment or restore from backup
-  * Initialize a new, empty environment
+    * Initialize a new, empty environment:
       * `./deploy.sh --install`
+    * Restore from backup:
       * Create a Google Cloud service account file with permissions to read the backup files
       * You should have the Google Cloud Storage urls to the db and datastore-db backup files.
       * For Minikube environment - restore only the DB
         * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump`
       * For production environment - restore the datastore DB as well
         * `charts-external/odata/deploy.sh --restore /path/to/google/cloud/service_account.json gs://odata-k8s-backups/production/blue/ckan-db-dump-$(date +%Y-%m-%d).ckan.dump gs://odata-k8s-backups/production/blue/datastore-db-dump-$(date +%Y-%m-%d).datastore.dump`
 * Wait for all pods to be in Running state
   * `./kubectl.sh loop get pods`
   * If a pod has problems try to force recreate